The Complete Guide to Weatherstripping the House

 QUALITY PICK: Yotache High-Density Foam Seal Tape ($13.88 for 50 feet on Amazon)

 Weatherstripping tapes are popular and inexpensive.
 Made of compressible, flexible material, these work well to fill irregular gaps.
 Most foam tapes and felt strips can be cut to size with scissors, and because they’re self-adhesive, they are very easy to install.
 Be sure, however, that you are applying the product to a clean surface.

 BEST USES: Meeting rails, double-hung window jambs, and window stops

 QUALITY PICK: Frost King V-Seal Weatherstripping ($3.97 for 17 feet on Amazon)

 V-strips are made of vinyl or thin, flexible lengths of metal.
 The former option costs less and is easier to put in because one side of the vinyl self-adheres; metal V-strips are nailed into place.
 In either case, installation involves removing the window sashes to access the channels along which they slide.

 Every home is different, of course.
 Each has its own quirks and idiosyncrasies—and particularly in older constructions, a host of air leaks that defy general, one-size-fits-all classification.
-Still, the following are perhaps the most common places where homeowners use weatherstripping to improve air sealing:
+Still, the following are perhaps the most common places where homeowners use some type of weatherstripping to improve air sealing:

-First, seal any gaps around doors or hatchways that connect to the attic—this is where air pressure and air leakage are greatest.
-Next, check exterior doors; if you see daylight around a closed door, install weatherstripping.
+Start your own weatherstripping project by sealing any gaps around doors or hatchways that connect to the attic—this is where air pressure and air leakage are greatest.
+Next, check exterior doors.
+If you see daylight around a closed door, go ahead and install weatherstripping.
 By the same token, if your windows rattle in the wind, that’s a pretty sure sign that they too would benefit from weatherstripping.
 On a cold day, it’s easy to judge these things: If the area feels chilly to the touch, weatherstripping is (at least part of) the answer.